 - Vesting requirement: Current retirees are assumed to earn Program vesting credits as long as they remain in our California population projection throughout the vesting period (i.e., do not emigrate or die).
 For example, under Design 3, if a current retiree is projected to be in California in calendar year 2030, they would be eligible for 50% of the Program benefits.
-If they are still in California by 2035, they would qualify for 100% of the Program benefits. - Contribution exclusion (Design 2 only): To proxy the impact of the Design 2 contribution exclusion on current retirees, we estimated the percentage of Californians aged 65 and older with an income below 138% of the FPL based on the data from the California Data Dashboard for Aging.
+If they are still in California by 2035, they would qualify for 100% of the Program benefits.
+Vesting criteria for current retirees will ultimately depend on the revenue source(s) that are used. - Contribution exclusion (Design 2 only): To proxy the impact of the Design 2 contribution exclusion on current retirees, we estimated the percentage of Californians aged 65 and older with an income below 138% of the FPL based on the data from the California Data Dashboard for Aging.
 We then reduced the number of individuals in our current retiree projections proportionally.
 Approximately 5.7 million current retirees are assumed to be covered under Design 2. - Program opt-out provision: We assume that no current retirees would choose to opt out of the Program via the private insurance exemption.
 We expect that Program opt outs will be driven by the expected value proposition of the Program for a given individual, which we are not able to estimate without additional information regarding potential revenue sources to be used for current retirees.

-&lt;sup>32 Data Dashboard for Aging, CDA (https://letsgethealthy.ca.gov/mpa-data-dashboard-for-aging/#demographics-dashboard).
+&lt;sup>34 Data Dashboard for Aging, CDA (https://letsgethealthy.ca.gov/mpa-data-dashboard-for-aging/#demographics-dashboard).